yakimka/rst_tutorial/l/8_3_common_pitfalls_and_validation_checks.rst

 ..
    _Chapter: 8.
-Practice and Best Practices
+Configuration & Best Practices
 ..
    _Next:

 ====================================================
-Lesson 8.2: Common Pitfalls and Validation Checks
+Lesson 8.3: Common Pitfalls and Validation Checks
 ====================================================

 As you've learned, reStructuredText relies on subtle cues like indentation and blank